Karthik00769/ProjectForge/README.md

 ## The Problem

 **Did you actually do the work?**
-For millions of workers—plumbers, electricians, delivery drivers, construction workers, domestic helpers, field agents, and daily-wage laborers—proving completed work is hard.
+For millions of workers—plumbers, electricians, delivery drivers, construction workers, domestic helpers, field agents, and daily-wage laborers proving completed work is hard.

 * No clear record of finished tasks
 * Payment disputes due to missing evidence